 Saturday/Bank Holidays – Tour at 11.00 am only.

 Apart from the standard tour, there are two additional tour options.

 Walking Tour: Richmond Barracks to Kilmainham – Walk in the footsteps of the leaders of the 1916 Easter Rising, from Richmond Barracks to Kilmainham Gaol.
 Hear the story of Inchicore, from the Rising’s ‘lost chapter’, to ‘the Saints’ Football Club, and the art deco Inchicore Library.
 This guided walk will take you right through the heart of historic Inchicore and Kilmainham.

 Melodies & Memories Tour – Experience the story of the Barracks through a special singalong tour.
 Enjoy the songs of the day, such as ‘It’s a long way to Tipperary’, ‘The Minstrel Boy’ and ‘The Foggy Dew’.

 There is also a programme of free talks and classes – click here

 Admission must be pre-booked online.

 Guided tours – Adults €8; concessions.
-Guided tours last 90 minutes and include an exclusive tour of Goldenbridge Cemetery.
+Guided tours last 50 minutes.

 “The Mess” Café is open from 10.00 am to 4.00 pm Monday-Friday only.